spion/triplie-ng/doc/algorithm.md

 When the (configurable) minimum number of keywords is reached, the algorithm is allowed to find the "startword" or the "endword".

+If the algorithm does not reach the minimum number of keywords its restarted to begin from the next available cluster.

-After the search is complete we go through all the marked words and replace them with the right ones.
+After the search is complete we go through all the marked words and replace them with their originals.